chitn/quantfin_study/README.md

 - time series analysis with statistical techniques
 - time series analysis with LSTM

-I do hope that in the very near future I can successfully move to the finance sector and work as a Quantitative Investment Researcher.
+I do hope that in the future I can successfully move to the finance sector and work as a Quantitative Investment Researcher.